ngiann/ConvolvedGaussianProcessesExperiments/README.md

 plot(masses[:,1], posterior[:,j], "o-"); xscale("log")
 ```

-##### Delay posterior ⚠️ This needs re-thinking, don't trust for now
+##### Centroid posterior ⚠️ This needs re-thinking, don't trust for now

-To plot the delay posterior at k-th wavelength, for the j-th eddington fraction, we do:
+To plot the centroid posterior at k-th wavelength, for the j-th eddington fraction, we do:
 ```
 k=1
 figure()